 Fourth, each garment must be marked with its size.
 I had a bag of labels for sizes 1-5 and for the others I embroidered sizes on grosgrain ribbon in the hoop.
 Ladies who worked from home used a sharpie to write on ribbon, which like the others, was tucked into the elastic casing at the back.

 As mentioned in the previous post, one of my goals was to make a dent in my huge fabric stash.
 I announced to our church membership that we would begin sewing garments for Ghana, for the medical mission team to deliver in June (NOW!!!).
 Then it started–bolts and bolts and yards and yards of lovely fabrics were carried in every Sunday morning.
-Granted, in came 2 or 3 old curtain pieces, but I felt no guilt in not using them.
+Granted, in came 2 or 3 old curtain pieces, but I felt no guilt about not using them.
 Perhaps we can make a tote next time from those fabrics.

 If you would like to do this as a community project, I suggest that you announce it a few weeks before you begin.
 Of course, permission to reserve the facility (church fellowship hall or whatever) must be given.

 Then assemble necessary power cords and strips to reach the machines.
 Of course, you can do as you please, but I anticipated more participation if the ladies didn’t have to pack up their sewing rooms to participate.

 Several boxes of supplies were packed, one for scissors, one huge box with threads in every color and wound bobbins in several sizes for different machines, one for pins, pin cushions and extra machine needles, one for other notions such as fray block, marking pens and bobbins for a variety of machines and a jar of size labels.
 This is all not necessary, but it was very helpful even for ladies who they brought their own supplies.
 “Oops–forgot my scissors.”